ben-mays/automatic-fortnight/README.md

 ## Usage

-The system exposes the following options:
+The system exposes the following options as env vars:

-* Max Event Source Clients
+* `maxEventSourceClients` - the maximum number of event source clients.
+Default: 1
-* Event Source port
+* `eventSourceServerPort` - the port to listen on for the event source client connections.
+Default: 9090
-* Max User Clients
+* `maxUserClients` - the maximum number of concurrent user clients that can connect to the server.
+Default: 1000
-* User client port
+* `userServerPort` - the port to listen on for new user connections.
+Default: 9099
-* Max Delay (if -1 wait forever)
+* `eventTimeoutMs` - the time in milliseconds to wait before skipping an event.
+If set to a negative number, the system will block for every event.
+Default: 1000

 ### Docker

 I decided to dockerize the service for ease of deployment - the docker container will abstract away the environment.
 Optionally, I've incuded a jar you can run under `bin`.

-* Install (docker-compose)[https://docs.docker.com/compose/install/] (and docker) on your system.
+* Install [docker-compose](https://docs.docker.com/compose/install/) (and docker) on your system.
 * Clone the repo
 * Launch the server with `make dev-server`.